-Megan is excited to teach Yin yoga and provide healing work at invati yoga!
+Megan is excited to teach yoga and provide healing work at Invati Yoga!
 Being so grateful for her early days growing up in Lake County, she is happy to live here and offer her skills to the community.

 On the mat, her intention is to offer ways to compassionately communicate with all tissues and levels of your being, and to have a discourse of peace between the breath, body, mind, and spirit.